Nolte Gateway Center, third floor

-Federal Direct Stafford Loan.
+Federal Direct Loan.
 These loans are made to students who request loan consideration.
-Repayment of the loan principal is deferred until the borrower either completes an education program or ceases to be enrolled at least half time.
+Repayment of the loan principal is deferred until the borrower completes an education program or ceases to be enrolled at least half time.
 The process has multiple steps for first-time borrowers.
 The FAFSA is the primary application form.
-A master promissory note and entrance loan counseling are required and available at caspercollege.edu/admissions/loans.
-Students must complete a student loan request each time they want to borrow.
+A master promissory note, entrance loan counseling, and Annual Student Loan acknowledgment are required and available at https://studentaid.gov/app/launcMpn.action.
+Students must accept their loans via myCCinfo each year they wish to borrow money.

 Federal Direct Parent Loan for Undergraduate Students.
 Parents may be able to borrow for a dependent student with a PLUS loan.
-Repayment begins within 60 days for a parent.
-Applications are available at caspercollege.edu/admissions/loans.
+Repayment begins within 60 days.
+Applications are available at https://studentaid.gov/app/launchPLUS.action?plusType=parentPlus.

 Standards of Satisfactory Progress for Federal Student Financial Aid.
 In accordance with Title IV of the Higher Education Act of 1965 and all relevant amendments, students receiving federal assistance (i.e. Pell Grants, Stafford Loans, Federal Work-Study, etc.) must meet and maintain academic and satisfactory progress standards each term to remain eligible to receive assistance.
 The following information is subject to revision.
-Check with Enrollment Services for current standards.
+Check your myCCinfo account for current standards.
 Standards are evaluated at the end of each term and include all terms attempted regardless of whether the student received financial assistance.

 Federal Satisfactory Academic Progress Standards